1962 FIFA World Cup qualification – UEFA Group 7

 The five teams (four of them played with Romania withdrawing) in this group played in a knockout stage on a home-and-away basis.
 The winner (Italy) qualified for the seventh FIFA World Cup held in Chile.
+This was a special group which included two UEFA countries located geographically in Asia (Cyprus and Israel) and one CAF country located in Africa (Ethiopia), in addition to two European UEFA teams (Romania who withdrew without playing any games, and Italy who won the group.)